GoogleChromeLabs/tooling.report/tests/transformations/subtests/module-splitting/gulp/index.md

 ---
-result: fail
+result: pass
 ---

-Browserify does not support this out of the box.
+(Browserify test) although browserify does not support this out of the box, tinyify plugin make this possible.